basantab/NTF2Gen/README.md

-# NTF2Gen: A generative algorithm for full-atom models of proteins belonging to the NTF2-like superfamily<br/>
+# NTF2Gen: An enumerative algorithm for full-atom models of proteins belonging to the NTF2-like superfamily<br/>
 <br/>

-This NTF2 generative algorithm samples a wide diversity of protein structures by carrying out backbone sampling at two levels.
+This algorithm samples a wide diversity of protein structures by carrying out backbone sampling at two levels.
 At the top level, sampling is carried out in the space of high-level parameters that define the overall properties of the NTF2 fold: for example, the overall sheet length and curvature, the lengths of the helices that complement the sheet, the placement of the pocket opening and